mikrono/tModLoaderWiki_kr_ko/Patching-Other-Mods-Using-MonoMod.md

 ![](https://i.imgur.com/i0QMlgz.png)

 As expected, the error has now disappeared.
 We're almost finished now!
-All that is required is to apply our patch is hooking our IL method onto our event, which is very simple indeed.
+All that is required is to apply our patch by hooking our IL method onto our event, which is very simple indeed.
 Simply do `ModifyLimits +=`, which will prompt the insertion of an IL hook.
 Follow the same instructions as the IL example above to use it.
 Using the `+=` operand will call the `add` part of the event, while `-=` will call `remove` - useful for unloading it if you so choose.
 Let's see how this is done, then:

 ![](https://i.imgur.com/4njH0sL.png)